WishKuo/WonderLab/Software_Doc/Unity/Train_Track.md

+# Brief
+@Author: Muru Chen

+The camera controller controls cameras for the first, second and third station camera, as well as the cameras in the final simulation scenes.
+It uses several cameras which ouput to render texture.

 # Dependency
 - In the main game scene (global): below '=====Road======' `Assets\pathCreator\Scripts\PathFollower.cs`
 - In the main game scene (global): on 'TrainMgr', below '=====Manager======' `Assets\Scripts\Train\TrainMgr.cs`